 The Respite Program provides monthly group recreational activities, which provide a time of positive peer interactions for the children, as well as individual respite.
 A child is matched with a trained Respite worker, who will go out with the child for positive, age-appropriate activities.
 These group and individual activities provide you as parent or caregiver the opportunity to take some time for yourself to focus on self-care (or errands, or whatever!) while your child goes out with a trained respite worker for fun and educational activities.

 In addition, we offer our Teen Challenge program, for ages 14-18.
 This offers participants the opportunity to meet in dynamic weekly education groups to work through evidence-based life skills curricula; perform Community Service activities; and enjoy socialization in recreational events.
 Summer camp programs are available for enrolled members.

 - Weekly structured life-skills education opportunities for 14-18 year olds via Teen Challenge [link]

 What is the program like?

 Once enrolled, you can choose individual and/or group activities based on your situation.
-You can do whatever you want with your spare time while your kid or teen is out with a trained respite worker!
+You can do whatever you want with your spare time while your child is out with a trained respite worker!
 Some activities are purely for fun, while others help your child learn life skills and socialization.